 By 8:45, I had the hook scripted and the talking points outlined.
 By 9:15, I'd recorded the video on my phone, one take, conversational, in the room next to my kitchen.

 By 10:30, the longform was edited — my colors, my pacing, my thumbnail system.
-By 11:00, it had been mother-shipped into seventeen short-form pieces, each formatted for its native platform, captioned, scheduled to post over the next forty-eight hours.
+By 11:00, it had been distributed into seventeen short-form pieces, each formatted for its native platform, captioned, scheduled to post over the next forty-eight hours.

 I was done by 11:00 a.m.
 My first listing appointment was at 1:00 p.m.